 - In addition to the 5 percent Table A allocation, DWR will provide water for Contractors' unmet Human Health and Safety needs (HH&S).
-DWR expects Contractors receiving HH&S water to take mandatory conservation measures; implement conjunctive use practices; acquire alternative supplies; and return any HH&S water to the SWP in a future year.
-Changes to the allocation are unlikely as the rainy season has passed and the ongoing record dry conditions. - April storms helped increase water levels in Lake Oroville, enabling power generation at the Hyatt Powerplant to continue throughout the year.
-Lake Oroville is currently at 1.88 MAF (53 percent of total capacity) or 70 percent of historical average as of the date of this report.
+DWR expects Contractors receiving HH&S water to take mandatory conservation measures; implement conjunctive use practices; acquire alternative supplies; and return any HH&S water to the SWP in a future year. - Lake Oroville is currently at 1.90 MAF (54 percent of total capacity) or 68 percent of historical average as of the date of this report.

-2 Per USBR Forecast (4/25/22).
+2 Per USBR Forecast (5/31/22).